dsbrown713-Towson/Custom-AD-Landscape/README.md

 This script will randomize where the users are placed and which groups they are placed in.

 # Instructions
-The AD_Landscape folder needs to be placed on the desktop of a user with admin privs.
+Place the AD_Landscape folder anywhere in the file directory of a user with admin privs.

 Edit the txt files as needed.